JohnnyBeGood34/JQuery-AnimateSlider/README.md

 A Simple JQuery slider plug-in using Animate.css

-AnimateSlider allows you to make a slider with animation of each elements contained in it.
+AnimateSlider is a sliding container which allows you to animate any of its child elements.
 It uses animate.css for css 3 transitions.

 INSTALLATION
 =============
-Include script after Jquery library and don't forget to include animate.css before.
+Include the script after jQuery library .
+Don't forget to call the animate.css stylesheet before loading this JS plugin.

 ```html
 <script src="path/to/animateSlider.js">